 The Right Fit: The Shirt

-The shirt sleeves should end at the break of the wrist, where the large wrist-bone is, with the recommended half-inch of shirt cuff peeking out from underneath the jacket.
+The shirt sleeves should end at the break of the wrist.
+You can identify the break as the point where the large wrist-bone is.
+Stylists recommend having about a half-inch of shirt cuff peeking out from underneath the jacket sleeve.
 The shape of the shirt should be slim against your torso with a natural taper near your waist.
-For shirt length, you want there to be enough extra fabric to easily be able to tuck the shirt in, and enough that if you lift your arms, it won’t untuck on its own.
-A good guide for the correct amount of extra fabric is you want the extra fabric to reach the v-shape panel at the top of the inseam.
+For shirt length, you want enough extra fabric to easily tuck the shirt in.
+Not only that, but there should be enough that if you lift your arms, it won’t untuck on its own.
+A good guide is that the extra fabric should reach the v-shaped panel at the top of the inseam.